 Vehicular Assault In Ohio

-Vehicular Assault cases are challenging because, in addition to facing serious consequences in court, clients have to deal with the emotional impact of being accused of hurting another person.
-With the exception of Vehicular Homicide charges, these cases carry the toughest sentences of any vehicular crimes.
-Depending on the precise offense and circumstances, the sentence may be up to as much as eight years in prison.
+The charges are serious.
+With the exception of Vehicular Homicide charges, the charges of Aggravated Vehicular Assault carry the toughest sentences of any vehicular crimes.
+Depending on the precise offense and circumstances, the sentence may be up to as much as 12 years in prison.
 For information on specific offenses and possible consequences, please see the Vehicular Assault Offenses And Penalties page.

-As a criminal defense attorney since 1997, I have represented individuals charged with Vehicular Assault in Franklin County, Delaware County, and courts throughout the central Ohio area.
-If you would like more information about me, please review my profile, and to learn more about my practice, please read the firm overview.
-You can also see what clients say and review my past case results.
-If you would like to talk about how I can help with your Vehicular Assault case, please EMAIL ME or call me at 614-717-1177.
-The initial consultation is free, and I charge flat fees, so you will know the exact fee before my representation begins.
+If you would like more information about our firm, please see the About Us page.
+If you would like to talk about how we can help with your Vehicular Assault case, please submit a CONTACT FORM or call 614-717-1177.
+The initial consultation is free, and we charge flat fees, so you will know the exact fee before representation begins.